lakhychahal/Test-Repo/README.md

 * Users will be able to set priorities for each task by selecting specific colours for high, Medium and low priority

 # Specs
-1) Android Studio with Kotlin programming language
+1) Android Studio with Java programming language
 2) For now only work on Android devices
 3) Users can save tasks that have to be done